-To assess a correlation between deregulation of miRNAs and breast cancer, miRNA profiling was performed in BALB-neuT mice.^{24,28} Previous observations45 showed that changes in the composition of mRNA species associated with modification of the cell composition of the mammary microenvironment can be used to tag tumor/microenvironment-associated genes.
-Herein, we used this approach to identify tumor-associated miRNAs.
+Differential miRNA expression in invasive carcinoma and in normal tissue during ErbB2 mammary carcinogenesis mammary microenvironment can be used to tag tumor/microenvironment-associated genes.
+In this paper we used this approach to identify tumor-associated miRNAs.
 Two prototypic conditions of autochthonous carcinogenesis were investigated: diffused atypical hyperplasia present in the mammary glands of wk6.neu and invasive lobular carcinomas displayed by mammary glands of wk19.neu.
-Wildtype mammary glands from age-matched BALB/c animals (wk6.BALB/c and wk19.BALB/c) were included to account for miRNA changes as the result of physiological changes of the mammary glands.
-Transcription profiling was performed using real-time PCR low-density miRNA arrays.
-Principal component analysis shows that miRNA profile changes are mainly linked to animal age (Figure 1).
-However, some differences were observed between atypical hyperplasia and invasive carcinoma when they were compared with age-matched normal mammary tissue (Figure 1).
-Rank product statistics37 did not disclose significant differences in miRNA expression of hyperplasia versus age-matched normal mammary tissue (wk6.neu versus wk6.BALB/c).
-In contrast, two tumor-associated miRNAs (mmu-miR-135a and mmu-miR-135b) were differentially expressed between lobular carcinoma and age-matched normal mammary tissue (wk19.neu versus wk19.BALB/c).
-Their expression was confirmed in the mammary glands of 19-weekold BALB/c and BALB-neuT mice by qPCR on independent samples.
-No differences in the expression level were observed
+Wild type mammary glands from age matched BALB/c animals (wk6.BALB/c and wk19.BALB/c) were included to take into account miRNAs changes due to physiological changes of the mammary glands.
+Transcription profiling was performed using Real-time PCR low density miRNA arrays.
+Principal component analysis (PCA) shows that miRNA profile changes are mainly linked to animal age (Figure 1, gray versus black circles).
+However, some differences were observed between atypical hyperplasia and invasive carcinoma when they were compared to agematched normal mammary tissue (Figure 1, open versus closed circles).
+Rank product statistics35 did not disclose significant differences in miRNA expression of hyperplasia versus age-matched normal mammary tissue (wk6.neu versus wk6.BALB/c).
+In contrast, two tumor associated miRNAs (mmu-miR-135a and mmu-miR-135b) were differentially expressed between lobular carcinoma versus age-matched normal mammary tissue (wk19.neu versus wk19.BALB/c).
+Their expression was confirmed in the mammary glands of 19-weeks-old BALB/c and BALB-neuT mice by qPCR on independent samples.
+No differences in the expression level were observed comparing wk6.BALB/c with wk6.neu for both miR-135a and miR-135b while a statistically significant increase was observed comparing wk19.BALB/c with wk19.neu (Figure 2).
+Furthermore, while miR-135a and miR-135b expression level was comparable between wk6.BALB/c and wk19.BALB/c (Figure 2A and B, white open circles), a statistically significant expression increment was found comparing wk6.neu with wk19.neu (Figure 2A and B, black closed circles), suggesting a correlation between miRNA expression and tumor mass increase.
+RNA-seq quantitative analysis performed on independent samples displayed a statistically significant increment only for miR-135a and miR-135b in wk19.neu as compared to that measured in wk19.BALB/c (miR-135a log2 fold change: 3.19 FDR < 0.05; miR-135b: log2 fold change: 4.36 miR-135a and miR-135b in human cancers